Logo

 1. Obtain the latest release either by downloading and unzipping or checking out the tag with git.

-3. Run NODE_ENV=production yarn build to compile the latest client-side code
+3. Run NODE_ENV=production npm run build to compile the latest client-side code

-4. Run yarn migrate to create the migration script.
+4. Run npm run migrate to create the migration script.

 5. Run mysql $DATABASE < migration-$DATABASE.sql as described above.